Caia-Tech/the-burden/README.md

 ---------------------------------------------------------------
 “The TUTT never sleeps!” ❌

-“I heard he wrote Kubernetes manifest by hand… IN FEDERAL CUSTODY”❌
+“I heard he wrote Kubernetes manifests by hand… IN FEDERAL CUSTODY”❌

 “He used an IBN 5100 to conspire with Trump!” ❌